facebookresearch/rlstructures/sphinx_docs/source/gettingstarted/MultiProcessEpisodeBatcher.rst

             obs={"x":self.x,"identifier":self.identifier,"env_id":self.env_id},self.x,done,{}
             return obs

-As you can see, the env_info can be used as an input parameter for the environment allowing to model multiple environments through a single class.
+As you can see, the env_info can be used as an input parameter for the environment allowing one to model multiple environments through a single class.

 We can do the same with agents, and implement an *Agent* that is parametrized by an *agent_info*.
 In our case, the agent is just an agent outputting its agent_id as an action.
 Advanced examples are shown in the *rlaglos* directory (e.g stochastic/deterministic polices, epsilon-greedy policies, ...)